gustavocassol/tennis-courts-challenge/README.md

 # Deliverables and Closing Note
 To deliver your solution all you have to do is to **CLONE** this repository into a new repository in your own GitHub account.
 If you create it as a public repository, you are done.
 If you create it as a private repository, please make sure to grant the technical interviewers GitHub users access to it.

-Good Luck and happy coding!
+Good Luck and happy coding!!